Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 These correspond to gradient descent, Newton's method and quasi-Newton's method, respectively.

-And the projected (sub)gradient methods are in the fixed-point ierative form:
+And the projected (sub)gradient methods are in the fixed-point iterative form:
 $$
 x = Proj_{\mathbb{S}}(x-\alpha \nabla f(x))
 $$